 We study the dynamics of residential electricity demand by exploiting a natural experiment that produced large and long-lasting price changes in over 250 Illinois communities.
-Using a flexible difference-in-difference matching approach, we estimate that the price elasticity of demand grows from -0.09 in the first six months to -0.27 two years later.
-We find similar results with a dynamic model in which usage is a function of past and future prices.
+Using a flexible difference-in-differences matching approach, we estimate that the price elasticity of demand grows from -0.09 in the first six months to -0.27 two years later.
+We also estimate a more sophisticated model in which usage is a function of past and future prices, and we find similar elasticity patterns.
 Our findings highlight the importance of accounting for consumption dynamics when evaluating energy policy.
-(JEL L94, L98, Q41, Q48)